mathspp/mathspp/pages/02.blog/04.pydonts/idiomatic-sequence-slicing/item.en.md

 and cover the more advanced material related to slicing.
 In particular, you will

- - learn about the stride parameter in slicing;
+ - learn about the step parameter in slicing;
  - learn about slice assignment;
  - see how slicing can be used to copy sequences;
  - learn some more idiomatic slicing patterns;